Barrett Information

 What qualifies?

-Most courses in EGR are offered for honors credit through the honors enrichment contract.
+Most courses in our programs are offered for honors credit through the honors enrichment contract.
 Students wishing to receive honors credit should confer with the course instructor at the beginning of the semester in order to develop a mutually acceptable plan for the honors contract activity.
 Most honors contracts involve either a project that extends the ideas and techniques covered in the course or outside research on topics relevant to the course work.
 Students have the responsibility to apply for the honors contract through the Barrett Honors College.
 The Honors College contacts the instructor to approve the contract only after the student has initiated the process.
 Some courses have honors sections.
 Honors credit should be conducted in conjunction with an active faculty member, and the faculty member should be qualified to evaluate your performance in your selected project.

 Examples: